junxit/us-congress-bills-111/metadata.md

 - 2010-07-15 — Placed on the Union Calendar, Calendar No. 308.
 - 2010-07-15 — Reported by the Committee on Transportation.
 H. Rept.
 111-539.
 - 2010-07-15 — Reported by the Committee on Transportation.
 H. Rept.
 111-539.
+- 2010-07-20 — Considered under suspension of the rules. (consideration: CR H5743-5746)
+- 2010-07-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5301.
+- 2010-07-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-20 — Mr. Oberstar moved to suspend the rules and pass the bill, as amended.
+- 2010-07-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5743-5745)
+- 2010-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5743-5745)
+- 2010-07-20 — The title of the measure was amended.
+Agreed to without objection.